$50+ Million Recovered Since 2015

 Caput succedaneum is an injury marked by intense swelling of the soft tissues in an infant’s scalp.
 Improper use of a vacuum extraction tool is the most common reason for this injury.
 Swelling usually reduces within days.

-If you believe your newborn was injured due to negligence, please contact our Montgomery County medical malpractice attorneys at Morris Wilson, P.C. today.
+If you believe your newborn was injured due to negligence, please contact our Montgomery County medical malpractice attorneys today.
 We can help you recover damages for past and future medical care, medical equipment costs, and expenses related to therapeutic and assistive services for your child.

 Call (610) 825-0500 or contact us online to schedule a free consultation.

 We Accept Medical Malpractice Cases Against Hospitals in the Philadelphia Area